 Has your hard drive or some other storage device suddenly become unreadable and marked as RAW?
 This common problem has many potential causes (bad sectors, virus attack, formatting error, etc.), but it also has many possible solutions.
-In this article, we describe two free and two paid methods that you can use to recover data from a RAW drive, and we even help you decide which method is right for you.
+In this article, we describe free and paid methods that you can use to recover data from a RAW drive, and we even help you decide which method is right for you.

-What Is a RAW Drive?
+What is a RAW Drive?

 You can think of your hard drive as a file cabinet with multiple drawers, each full of document binders.
 When you store a file on your hard drive, it automatically goes inside an appropriate binder.
 This ensures that all files have their place and can be easily retrieved.